BarunKGP/genrelessrecs/docs/final.md

 #### Clustering Evaluation

 For our unsupervised data-exploration, we decided to cluster using KMeans and GMM.
 To decide the number of clusters we visualized various clustering evaluations to see how "good" our clustering was.
 For exploring the selection of number of clusters, we decided to train multiple KMeans (GMM excluded to reduce scope) and evaluated different K-values and provided associated visuals when clustering on the balanced and unbalanced dataset.
+For majority of our metrics, we compare clusters of size 2-30 for robustness.
+Finally although the Elbow Method suggested 15 was the optimal number of clusters for the algorithm (matching the 15 genre categories we had as ground truths), we prefered too use 5 clusters as suggested by the Silhouette method to further uncover relationships between genres and see if we can identify which genres the models groups together.
+The external clustering metrics, although interesting in exploration, did little in suggesting an optimal cluster for the balanced and unbalanced dataset.

 ##### Elbow Method